Fsociety-Mrn/Cognate-3--Raspberry-Pi/README.md

 ## NOTE:

-please make a simple light switch on raspberry use this [ Link ](https://cognate-3-raspberrypi.web.app/)
+please make a simple light switch on raspberry and click this [ Link ](https://cognate-3-raspberrypi.web.app/) this is a demo website.